-This gluten free, dairy free and refined sugar free Guyanese parsad has all of the flavors of the original, traditional recipe.
-If you are gluten free like me, and also avoiding dairy and refined cane sugar, then this recipe is for you!
+This gluten-free and dairy-free Guyanese parsad has all of the flavors of the original, traditional recipe.
+If you are gluten-free like me, and also avoiding dairy and refined cane sugar, then this recipe is for you!

 Gluten Free Guyanese Parsad